-U.S. military officials and military officials from other Arctic states have stressed the cooperative aspects of how the Arctic states have addressed Arctic issues, and have suggested that the competitive aspects of the situation have been exaggerated in some press accounts.277 They also speculate that Russia's increased military operations in the Arctic are intended partly for domestic Russian consumption.278 Even so, U.S. military forces (and U.S. intelligence agencies279) are paying renewed attention to the Arctic.
+U.S. military officials, military officials from other Arctic states, and other observers have stressed the cooperative aspects of how the Arctic states have addressed Arctic issues, and have sometimes suggested that the competitive aspects of the situation have been exaggerated in some press accounts.
+Some observers argue that that Russia's recent military investment in the Arctic is being exaggerated, or reflects normal modernization of aging capabilities, or is intended partly for domestic Russian consumption.
+Even so, U.S. military forces (and U.S. intelligence agencies) are paying renewed attention to the Arctic.
 This is particularly true in the case of the Navy and Coast Guard, for whom diminishment of Arctic sea ice is opening up potential new operating areas for their surface ships.
-The U.S. Army, too, is beginning to focus more on Arctic operations,280 and Canada and the Nordic countries are taking or contemplating steps to increase their own military presence and operations in the region.281
+The U.S. Army and Marine Corps, too, are beginning to focus more on Arctic operations, and Canada and the Nordic countries are taking or contemplating steps to increase their own military presence and operations in the region.